 Nope to all three.

 I simply experienced what could best be described as a dimmer switch in my being.
-At that moment, it turned way up – as if every cell in my being began to radiate at the highest level possible in the face of someone who was clearly reacting to inner pain and doing the only thing she knew: going on the attack.
+At that moment, it turned way up – as if every cell in my being began to operate at a different level in the face of someone who was clearly reacting to inner pain and doing the only thing she knew: going on the attack.
 I didn’t stop to reflect on this.
 I didn’t think about her or all of her problems.
 Or seek to defend myself.
 I didn’t take it personally.
 I just noticed.

 Why was this so important for these people?

-Because when you’re in the spotlight – be it writing articles, teaching on stage, coaching a group of people, or leading your team – you want to be in charge of your energy and emotional responses to the many things that might otherwise make you totally lose your shit.
-(And if you own a business, all the time you throw away in those shit-losing situations is worth a lot of money.)
+Because when you’re in the spotlight – be it writing articles, teaching on stage, coaching a group of people, or leading your team – you want to be in charge of your energy and emotional responses to the many things that might otherwise – and understandably – make you totally lose your shit.

 So, how do you protect and build your personal energy?
 Here are a few simple starting points…